mgebser/Advanced_Topics_in_Artificial_Intelligence/README.md

 * [Exercise_1](./Exercise_1): Example ASP modeling tasks to be investigated in the course sessions on October 16 and on **October 23, where we look at the Ricochet Robots board game**.

+* [Project_1](./Project_1): Description and framework (problem instances, their reference solutions, and a problem encoding to extend) for the first project to be solved in groups of up to two students by **November 5**.